The Center for Photography at Woodstock Internship Program

 Learn by doing.
 Work with artists, install exhibitions, explore the inside-outs of an art center.

 Rolling deadline.
 Applications are currently under review.
-Apply today!
+Apply today to start in January!

 Interns working at the Center for Photography at Woodstock gain direct experience in a professional artist-centered environment that is dedicated to photography based art.
 CPW serves as a bridge to resources, community and opportunities.
 Become part of CPW’s mission to enhance dialogue, build audiences and encourage inquiry about contemporary photography and related media.